wandyezj/Random/writings/thoughts/api_design.md

     * [Explain Concepts](#explain-concepts)
     * [Show Intent](#show-intent)

-The paper concludes with a summary of the principals.
+The paper concludes with a summary of the Principles and a [reference section](#reference) which inspired this topic.

-The end of the paper is a [reference section](#reference) that summarizes references that helped spark this paper.

 ### References